visionmedia/page.js/Readme.md

 page('*', notfound)
 ```

+  Under certain conditions, links will be disregarded
+  and will not be dispatched, such as:

-  Links that are not of the same origin are disregarded
+  - Links that are not of the same origin
-  and will not be dispatched.
+  - Links with the `download` attribute
+  - Links with the `rel="external"` attribute
+  - Links with the `target="_blank"` attribute

 ### page(callback)